rasika2012/openchoreo/docs/quick-start-guide.md

 ```

 ### Understanding What Happens Behind the Scenes
-By following the install and deploy web application commands, you first, setup Open Source Choreo and then, successfully deployed and accessed a fully functional Web Application.
+By following the install and deploy web application commands, you first, setup OpenChoreo and then, successfully deployed and accessed a fully functional Web Application.

 Let’s now explore what happens after each command.

 #### 1. The Install Command
-- A dev container with all the necessary tools for Open Source Choreo to run is set up in a local Docker environment.
+- A dev container with all the necessary tools for OpenChoreo to run is set up in a local Docker environment.
-- A KinD Kubernetes cluster is created, where the Open Source Choreo IDP and its dependencies were installed using Helm charts.
+- A KinD Kubernetes cluster is created, where the OpenChoreo IDP and its dependencies were installed using Helm charts.

-#### Foundation Resources Created by Open Source Choreo
+#### Foundation Resources Created by OpenChoreo

 The installation process, by default, sets up several essential abstractions.
 These are:
 - Organization